Parks & Recreation

 We also have a recreation complex – Dees Memorial Park – located in the northern part of town between Railroad Street and Mill Street.
 This multi-acre complex contains a wide variety of opportunities for both active and passive leisure pursuits, and has ample parking for your larger activities.
 (For pictures of our park, please click on the Dees Memorial Park hyperlink.
 Photo credits to Cindy Bailey.)

 • Our Ball Field Complex consists of a full sized lighted baseball field and a smaller “Little League”–style field that can also be used for softball; additionally, we have a batting cage for practice; restroom facilities are available on-site.
-There is no charge for the use of either field, but we ask that you call Town Hall to reserve either field to ensure that no one else will be using it at the same time.
-We also rent the lighted field for night games at $35 per evening; users must reserve the lights in advance, and you should be aware that they cut off automatically at 11:00 p.m.
+We ask that you call Town Hall to reserve either field to ensure that no one else will be using it at the same time.

 • A modern high-safety Playground facility for all ages from toddler to late pre-teen lies adjacent to the ball fields and near our restroom facilities.
 This facility is kept in a high state of repair, and the mulch at the base of the equipment is aerated and kept fresh, especially during hot and/or wet weather.

-• As part of our park area, we have a splendid Band shell/Gazebo for both leisure activities and concerts.
+• As part of our park area, we have a splendid Stage for both leisure activities and concerts.

 • Our Walking Trail is a 0.75-mile long, 4-foot wide asphalt and cinder trail that meanders its way around the outer boundary of the park.
 This trail has a great deal of activity, attracting peoples from a several mile radius to walk and to take in the beauty and serenity of the park.